MerginMaps/mobile/vcpkg/ports/README.md

 - Geodiff - no official port in vcpkg
 - pcre2 - patch missing `_init`/`_fini` symbols causing lld linker errors on Android
 - libpq - ios fix for OS detection, we change the detected OS to darwin
+- libspatialite - fix build failing on racing condition for ios builds, force sequential build for some directories
 - qca - we needed 2.3.10, there is 2.3.7 in main repo
 - qgis - no official port in vcpkg
 - qtdeclarative - optimization to decrease package size